Accessibility for Students with Disabilities Policy

 3.6 Access to Information

-The University will provide individuals with disabilities the information necessary to access programs and services and will have this information available in alternative formats (e.g., taped text, large print, on computer disk).
+The University will provide individuals with disabilities the information necessary to access programs and services and will have this information available in alternative formats (e.g., digital format, large print).

 4.1 Upon admission to Simon Fraser University, a student with a disability who requires an accommodation(s) must supply supporting documentation/assessment to the Centre for Students with Disabilities.
 The student is responsible for the costs associated with the documentation/assessment.
 Students are also required to provide reasonable notice, normally one semester, of their intention to attend Simon Fraser University.

-4.3 The responsibility for requesting and reviewing documentation relating to a student's disability lies with the Centre for Students with Disabilities in conjunction with the Health and Counselling Services.
+4.3 The responsibility for requesting and reviewing documentation relating to a student's disability lies with the Centre for Accessible Learning.

 Information about a student's disability will be handled only as permitted by the Freedom of Information and Protection of Privacy Act of B.C.
 All personal information collected by the Centre will be treated as supplied in confidence.
 Personal information held by the Centre will be retained and disposed of in accordance with an approved records retention schedule and disposal authority.

-4.4 In consultation with the student, the Centre for Students with Disabilities will assess the individual student's need for assistance and accommodation, make appropriate recommendations based on the documentation submitted and coordinate the support services to be provided.
+4.4 In consultation with the student, the Centre for Accessible Learning will assess the individual student's need for assistance and accommodation, make appropriate recommendations based on the documentation submitted and coordinate the support services to be provided.

-4.5 Where a student is dissatisfied or disagrees with the accommodations recommended by the Centre for Students with Disabilities, s/he should first meet with the Director to review her/his concerns.
+4.5 Where a student is dissatisfied or disagrees with the accommodations recommended by the Centre for Accessible Learning, they should first meet with the Director to review her/his concerns.
 If the matter is not resolved at this level, the student can appeal to the Executive Director, Student Affairs.
 If the Executive Director is unable to reach an informal resolution with the student, the Executive Director will seek a recommendation from an independent and qualified external third party who is mutually acceptable to both the student and the Executive Director.
-In the event agreement on the third party cannot be reached between the Executive Director and the student, the matter will be referred to the Associate Vice-President, Students.
-The Dean may consult as appropriate to determine the selection of the independent third party.
+In the event agreement on the third party cannot be reached between the Executive Director and the student, the matter will be referred to the Vice-Provost & Associate Vice-President, Students & International (VPSI).
+The VPSI may consult as appropriate to determine the selection of the independent third party.

 5. Advisory Committee

-An advisory committee made up of students, faculty, staff and external representatives appointed by the Dean of Student Services will meet regularly to provide advice to the University and the Centre for Students with Disabilities in matters related to guidelines, policies and programs for students with disabilities.
+An advisory committee made up of students, faculty, staff and external representatives appointed by the Executive Director, Student Affairs will meet regularly to provide advice to the University and the Centre for Accessible Learning in matters related to guidelines, policies and programs for students with disabilities.

 Questions of interpretation or application of this policy shall be referred to the President, whose decision shall be final.